agrc/gis.utah.gov/_posts/2022-08-03-using-h3-hexes.md

 ### Scaling Grid Resolution
 {: .text-left}

-It is mathematically impossible <sup>(citation needed)</sup> to create a larger hexagon from smaller hexagons (assuming we're using regular hexagons), which makes creating a perfect _geographical_ hierarchy of hexes impossible.
+It is mathematically impossible<sup>1</sup> to create a larger hexagon from smaller hexagons, which makes creating a perfect _geographical_ hierarchy of hexes impossible.
 However, H3 makes a _logical_ hierarchy by rotating the larger, parent hex to cover as much of its seven children as possible, as visible in the image above.
 The H3 [indexing page](https://h3geo.org/docs/highlights/indexing) has more detail on how this works.

 Using these multiple scales (which H3 calls resolutions), we can **create hexes at multiple scales to aggregate our data to larger and larger areas.** With these, we can view trends at the neighborhood, city, or county level.
 We can also create web maps that allow us to drill down from general trends to neighborhood or block level to see what areas contribute the most.